-Her therapy clients describe her as warm, understanding, compassionate, a great listener and relatable.
+Her therapy clients describe her as warm, understanding, compassionate, and relatable.

 Joy’s therapy style is solution-focused, realistic, sincere, validating, and research-based.